JacobWashburn-USDA/MatchPlant/README.md

 ## Overview

 MatchPlant is an open-source pipeline designed for automated detection of individual objects using UAV-derived imagery.
-The pipeline combines interactive tools for UAV imagery preparation with automated deep learning methods and data extraction capabilities.
-In this case, the pipeline is used for individual maize detection, by leveraging the Faster R-CNN object detection model trained on high-resolution undistorted UAV images, MatchPlant effectively removes common artifacts from the training dataset while ensuring accurate spatial analysis and trait extraction.
+The pipeline combines interactive tools for preparing UAV imagery with automated deep learning methods and data extraction capabilities.
+In this case, it is used for individual maize detection.
+By leveraging the Faster R-CNN object detection model trained on high-resolution undistorted UAV images, MatchPlant effectively removes common artifacts from the training dataset while ensuring accurate spatial analysis and trait extraction.

 ## Key Features